Updated: May 23

-It is tradition in New Orleans on St. Josephs’ Day for the Black Masking Indians and the community to convene at sundown Uptown to pay homage to ancestry, culture, heritage, history and art.
-Although St. Josephs Day festivities were cancelled this year due to the coronavirus pandemic, I am hopeful the Black Masking Indian culture will find creative alternatives to honor and keep the tradition alive this year.
-It is important to document this historic time in world history, in our communities, in our cultures and in our lives.
+In New Orleans on St. Josephs’ Day, it is a tradition for the Black Masking Indians and the community to convene at sundown Uptown with the The Creole Wild West the oldest Black Masking Indian Tribe, convene Downtown in historic Treme and come together as a community to chant (sing), pay homage to ancestry, culture and history.
+Although St. Joseph's Day festivities were cancelled this year, it is important that New Orleans continues to sing during the Coronavirus pandemic to document this historic time in world history, in our culture, in our communities, in our families and in our lives.

-Preghiere per l'Italia, New Orleans e il mondo.
+Preghiere per New Orleans, l'Italia e il mondo.

 19th of March 2020